 One of our main focus is to reconstitute functional modules mimicking life-like properties.
 On that score we are interested in collective cell interactions in epithelial cell layers, as occurring in organoid formation.
 Therefore we develop novel optical and micromechanical tools to quantify the underlying physical mechanisms.
 Simultaneously we plan to rebuild this complexity by a bottom up approach, starting from the interaction of individual cells with each other in the extracellular matrix.

 Bringing together the insights won in model systems we aim to understand the role of mechanical forces in real biological tissues.
-These are especially important for tissues underlying repetitive mechanical stresses, such as the tendon bone interface.
-Combining a full width of available technologies, we currently focus on the force transduction mechanisms and the secrets of the stability of the tendon bone interface.
+These are especially important for tissues underlying repetitive mechanical stresses, such as the tendon bone interface or the extracellular matrix during organogenesis.
+Combining a full width of available technologies, we currently focus on the force transduction mechanisms and the secrets of the stability of the tendon bone interface and common ECM hydrogels.